fontello/awesome-uni.font/README.md

 Difference from original:

 - mapped to fit unicode 6.1 standard (where possible)
+- realigned from baseline to middle line of small letters
-- hinted with `ttfautohint`
+- rehinted with `ttfautohint`
-- better demo page + css
+- grouped glyphs on demo page, for convenience
+  (and synced order with other iconic fonts)
+- changed css glyphs names, to be more semantic

 License
 -------